-One of PEAKS 4.2 preferences, PEAKS Properties configuration sets the parameters that the algorithm will use while processing our data files.
-PEAKS properties include: enzynme, PTM and database.
-When using PEAKS Client, all PEAKS properties are controlled by the server, please contact your administrator.
-PEAKS Studio 4.2 provides tools to edit PEAKS properties for convenient use in de novo sequencing and protein identification in PEAKS Studio.
+One of PEAKS Studio 4.0 preferences, PEAKS Properties configuration sets the parameters that the algorithm will use in processing our data files.
+PEAKS properties include: Enzynme, PTM and database.
+PEAKS Studio 4.0 provides tools to edit PEAKS properties for convenient use in de novo sequencing and protein identification.
 To edit PEAKS Properties:

-- Click the icon in the main window toolbar; - Or from the "Edit" menu, select "Configuration" then "PEAKS Properties"
+- Click the !!! icon in the main window toolbar; - Or, from the "Edit" menu, select "Configuration" then "PEAKS Properties" - Or, Click the "Edit PEAKS Properties" button in the Protein Identification (or Auto De novo Options) dialogue that appears before each Protein Identification (or auto de novo) operation.